-This article has been written for Saas product leaders involved in the go-to-market strategy and potentially product-marketing initiatives.
-It’s been designed to not only give you the information that you need to build your Saas positioning strategy framework, but also provide a set of downloadable swipe files that you can use to implement your strategy.
+This article has been written for SaaS product leaders involved in the go-to-market strategy and product-marketing initiatives.
+It’s been designed to not only give you the information that you need to build your SaaS positioning strategy framework but also provide a set of downloadable swipe files that you can use to implement your strategy.

 The first step is to try to validate your value proposition.
 To do this, we suggest you use the value proposition template from Strategyzer as seen below.

 Define your Value Proposition

 You may or may not be familiar with this template; the value proposition canvas helps you map out how your product (or service) provides value to the potential customer.